activisthandbook/activisthandbook/articles/tactics.md

 -   **🤑** [**Financial activism**](/tactics/finanical-activism): using monetary pressure to create change, for example through boycotts or shareholder activism

-_Many different activist tactics exist.
-To bring order into the chaos, we chose one particular categorisation based on SEO research (see above).
-However, other ways of categorising tactics are also possible.
-Read chapter 3 of_ [_Civil Resistance in the 21st Century_](https://www.nonviolent-conflict.org/wp-content/uploads/2021/03/Civil-Resistance-Tactics-in-the-21st-Century-Monograph.pdf?utm_source=activisthandbook.org) _by ICNC for more context._

 ## Action toolbox